-Thalassaemia and Sickle Cell Australia – TASCA (formerly known as Thalassaemia and Sickle Cell Society of Australia, TASC Society of Australia or TASCS Australia) is a not-for-profit organisation which was founded in 1976 by medical professionals to lobby government authorities for support into medical research and the provision of treatment facilities for patients.
+Thalassaemia and Sickle Cell Australia – TASCA (formerly known as Thalassaemia and Sickle Cell Society of Australia, TASC Society of Australia or TASCS Australia) is a not-for-profit organisation was originally founded in 1976 by medical professionals to lobby government authorities for support into medical research and the provision of treatment facilities for patients.
 In time this group of professionals were joined by families of patients and carers who sought to form a support and advocacy network for those affected by thalassaemia and other genetic related blood disorders.

 Originally known then as the Thalassaemia Society of Victoria (TSV), this small but dedicated group put much effort towards raising public awareness of genetic blood disorders like thalassaemia, and encouraging the general public to seek blood testing and family planning as measures to identify and deal with the presence of these genetic haemoglobinopathies.
 To this effect, a concerted effort was made to develop a free information and education programme that was implemented within the wider community.